Affected City Services

 - Rent payments should be made online or through telebanking if possible.
 If cash or money order is your only option, place your rent payment and/or Annual Renewal paperwork in the drop box outside the office doors at 181 Main St W (Mondays, Tuesdays and Friday from 11am-2pm only).

 - Community spaces and common rooms are closed and locked to help reinforce the importance of physical distancing.
+Exception – common spaces that are designated as cooling centres will be open during extreme heat warnings.
+Physical distancing is to be maintained while accessing these spaces.

 - Annual unit inspections are postponed until further notice.